CrossGeeks/AzurePushNotificationPlugin/docs/AndroidCustomization.md

 }
 ```

-If icon not set will set the **PushNotificationManager.IconResource** value if not set either will use the default application icon.
+If icon not set will set the **AzurePushNotificationManager.IconResource** value if not set either will use the default application icon.

 #####  Notification Actions